davidkenneyart/atlas/docs/05-Architecture.md

 - describe Connections
 - review existing information

-The Inspector presents the graph.
+The Inspector presents a focused view of a single Thing and its relationships.

 It does not own it.